 - Mirror or glass – clean well; no print or primer required

-- Melamine – paint two coats of oil based primer or Zinsser BIN Lacquer Sealer
+- Melamine – paint two coats of oil based primer, Zinsser BIN Lacquer Sealer or Roman 999 primer.

 - Ceramic – paint two coats of oil based primer or Zinsser BIN Lacquer Sealer